Value to the customer is simply……what you have agreed to provide or what the customer expects and they want it:

 Waste: Defects, searching, re-working, waiting, unnecessary movement, too much stock…

-A Lean business sees wastes as a problems and it works on eliminating their root causes.
+A Lean business sees waste as a problem and it works on eliminating the root causes.

 It wants less-stressed people;